Junk Journal Supplies – Everything You Need to Get Started

 Traditional scrapbook supplies are all about archival quality, acid-free everything, and perfectly coordinated collections.
 Junk journal supplies?
 They embrace the mess.
 Old book pages, junk mail, cereal boxes, fabric scraps, random bits you found in a drawer – these aren’t just acceptable, they’re the whole point.
 If you’re curious about the craft itself, our guide to what is a junk journal breaks it all down.

 Now, that doesn’t mean you can’t use purchased supplies too.
 Most of us blend free and found materials with things like washi tape, stamps, and specialty papers.
 I definitely do.
 The difference is that nothing is required, and honestly?
 Some of my favorite pages came from the most random materials.
-Like our February 2026 Pocket Life Stamp Set paired with a ripped-out page from a 1970s cookbook.
+Like a curated stamp set paired with a ripped-out page from a 1970s cookbook.
 Weirdly perfect together.

 Paper and Pages